samuelaguilera/enhanced-select-for-gravity/README.md

 ## Description

-This is a simple plugin to demonstrate how to add Select2 or Selectize support to Gravity Forms Drop Down and Multiselect fields.
+This is a simple plugin to demonstrate how to add [Select2](https://select2.org/) or [Selectize](https://selectize.github.io/selectize.js/) support to Gravity Forms Drop Down and Multi Select fields.

 Consider it as a starter point.